Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions

 Our measurements of the ionizing production efficiency, \xiion, and the constraints on the LyC escape fraction, \fesc, allow us to compute the cosmic ionization production rate density (also called the emissivity), $\dot n_\mathrm{ion}$, which is the rate of ionizing photons produced per cubic (comoving) Mpc.
 This quantity is derived by integrating the UVLF, $\phi(\muv)$, multiplied by the product of $(\fesc \times \xiion\ \times L_\mathrm{UV})$, that is

 To compute $\dot n_\mathrm{ion}$ we use a Monte Carlo simulation, which allows us to sample the range of uncertainties in parameters of the UVLF, and to sample the full distributions that we have measured for \xiion\ and \fesc\ as a function of \muv\ and redshift.
-In each iteration of the Monte Carlo, we first draw a sample of galaxies with \muv\ selected to reproduce the UVLF of \citet{Finkelstein_2022a} at different redshifts, with $z \in (5,6,7,8)$.
+In each iteration of the Monte Carlo, we first draw a sample of galaxies with \muv\ selected to reproduce the UVLF of \citet{Finkelstein_2022a} at different redshifts, with $z \in (5,6,7,8)$, \editone{where use bins in redshift that match those of the UVLF}.
 We also extend these simulations to higher redshift using the UVLF of \citet{Donnan_2024} in order to consider the redshift evolution of the cosmic ionized-hydrogen fraction, $x_e$ (see Section~\ref{section:discussion_xe}).
 In each instance of the simulation, we vary the parameters of the UVLF within the values and covariances.
 In this way the total number of galaxies, and the number of galaxies per unit magnitude include the full range of uncertainties in the UVLF.